htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     A further check attempts to assure that the submitting machine can not lie about its ``UID_DOMAIN``.
 HTCondor compares the submit machine's claimed value for ``UID_DOMAIN`` to its fully qualified name.
-If the two do not end the same, then the submit machine is presumed to be lying about its ``UID_DOMAIN``.
+If the two do not end the same, then the access point is presumed to be lying about its ``UID_DOMAIN``.
 In this case, HTCondor will run the job as user nobody.
 For example, a job submission to the HTCondor pool at the UW Madison from